 Sooner than later Raj broke her silence, lashing out at Powar.
 In a letter to the BCCI, she accused Powar of humiliating her.
 Mithali alleged in the letter that “a few people in power are out to destroy me”.

-The saga continued for quite a few days until finally Powar’s term with the team ended and Woorkeri Raman was appointed as the new coach on December 21 last year.
+The saga continued for quite a few days.
+Then, finally Powar’s term with the team ended.
+Woorkeri Raman was appointed as the new coach on December 21 last year.

 Mithali deserved better